Avinash-Bgsrak/AirlineBookingSystem/README.md

 Step 4: Select that downloaded mysqlconnector JAR file and open it.
 Step 5: All done finally run the program.

+How to add AirLineSys_DB_Backup.sql in your system.
+Step 1.
+Open mysql command line using your password.
+Step 2.
+Create database with name MyAirlineSystem.
+Step 3.
+Now write the following commands one by one : use database MyAirlineSystem source file_path(like C:\Users\Avinash Kumar\Downloads\Compressed\....AirLineSys_DB_Backup.sql;

+ then press enter
+ Your sql table will be inserted.

 Thank You!
 </pre>